rks101/egnet/README.md

 Use dig to find the DNS trace leading to a hostname (much like traceroute).
 Pay attention to root nameservers, [DNS registrar](https://www.cloudflare.com/en-gb/learning/dns/glossary/what-is-a-domain-name-registrar/), and intermediate authoritative servers.
 This information is in the public domain.
 DNS is a global public directory of public IPs and hostnames.
-We will in see in the later section another iterative way to reach the same answer - the IP address of a domain name iitjammu.ac.in.
+We will see in the later section another iterative way to reach the same answer - the IP address of a domain name iitjammu.ac.in.

 ```
 $ dig +trace iitjammu.ac.in